VCTLabs/vct-web/README.rst

 * make your changes using your favorite editor

   - edit one of the static .rst files or add a new one -or-
-  - make a new article file (using the default template)
+  - make a new article file (using the default template, article_template.rst)

 * update/check the metadata and make sure it's what you want